tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 I felt my face go red, and I sputtered, “Anyway, long story short, I should always cruise right past this door and never go in.
 Gotcha.
 What’s even in there?”

-“Death,” he said bluntly.
-“That room has not been entered since the day she arrived.
+“Death.
+That room has not been entered since the day she arrived.
 Never go in there unless you are attempting a rescue.
 If you are fortunate, you may catch her before she begins to feed.
 If she is already occupied, you can use the silver nitrate to drive her away.
 Do not look her in the eye.
 Stay engaged with reality.
 Sing to yourself, count backwards from 100, recite poetry, yell and scream.
 Do anything you can to keep her out of your head.
 It is your only hope”

 I let out a sarcastic laugh and said, “You know, sometimes I start thinking maybe the twenty-seven bucks an hour isn’t worth it, and then I remember what it’s like to be broke.”